vavilen84/hugo_blog/content/golang/2021/03/mutex.en.md

 RLock - is called 'shared lock'.
 Lock - is called 'exclusive lock'.

-An RWMutex re quires more complex internal bookkeeping , making it slower than a regular mutex for uncontended locks.
+An RWMutex requires more complex internal bookkeeping , making it slower than a regular mutex for uncontended locks.

 The end of the article.